The Ono Initiative

 Applicants must meet the following requirements.
 LOIs and final Proposals from applicants not meeting the requirements listed below will not be considered.

-- The PI may not already be engaged in other sponsored research with Ono Pharmaceutical Co., Ltd. and/or grant program with Ono Pharma Foundation.
+The PI may not already be engaged in other sponsored research and/or collaborative research with Ono Pharmaceutical Co., Ltd. and/or grant program with Ono Pharma Foundation.

 - As a US private foundation, Ono Pharma Foundation grants to Canadian institutions are conditioned on an equivalency determination by the Foundation.
 This may require additional documentation and information from the institution outside of the application process.